 Whilst still a registered player, Giggs started the 2013-14 season as one of new manager David Moyes’ coaching staff combining the role with his playing duties.

-At the end of the season Giggs admitted he broke down in tears due to the pressure of the role and the lack of sleep he was getting.
+When Moyes was sacked, he stepped in as caretaker manager for the remaining four games admitting afterwards that he broke down in tears at the end of the season due to the pressure of the role and the lack of sleep he was getting.

-When Louis Van Gaal was announced as Manchester United’s new manager in May 2014, the club appointed Giggs as his assistant manager.
+When Louis Van Gaal was announced as the club’s new manager in May 2014, Giggs was appointed as his assistant manager.

 The pair took a United side in the midst of a transitional stage to a fourth place finish in their first year and a fifth place finish in their second year.

 Despite winning the FA Cup final in 2016, Van Gaal was sacked shortly after and Giggs left upon the appointment of incoming manager Jose Mourinho which ended a 29-year association with the club.

 He later stated that the reason he left Old Trafford was because he felt that is was time for a new chapter and a new challenge in his life.

 Away from the pitch, he co-owns Salford City FC with some of the ‘Class of 92’ and is also a partner with Gary Neville in the successful Cafe Football in London and Hotel Football in Manchester.
 The group also own the UA92 University.